casper-network/docs-archive/theory/abstract-consensus.rst

 Finality criterion is a function :math:`fc: protocol\_states \times Int \to C \cup {EMPTY}`.

-We interpret this function as providing the answer if the finality was achieved (and if yes, then which consensus value is finalized), given the following input data:
+We interpret this function as providing the answer as to if the finality was achieved (and if yes, then which consensus value is finalized), given the following input data:

 -  protocol state (so, a j-dag)
 -  fault tolerance threshold (integer number)